HussainIslam/AWS_Notes/aws_s3.md

 		* HTTPS endpoint: encryption in flight
 	* HTTPS recommended and default, which is mandatory for SSE-C
 	* also called SSL/TLS
+	* to enforce SSL, Create bucket policy with DENY on condition: `aws:SecureTransport=false  `

 ## S3 Security
 * User based